nedspnt/resume-parsing-api/README.md

 ```
 The output structure is constructed based on sample output in `data/output_sample.json`.

 ## Goals
 - Create highly accurate resume parsing
 - Extensibility to new version for new languages
 - Handle loads of thousands of resume parsing request per second
 - Return the response in 4 seconds

-### Phase 1 Objective
+### Milestones
-Objective of this project is to create the MVP as quickly as possible, and focus less on the accuracy.
+Objective of this phase is to create an MVP as quickly as possible, and focus less on the accuracy.
 The priority would be (1) Make it work (2) Make it right (3) Make it fast, respectively.

-Making it work means:
+*MILESTONE 1: Make it work*

-- the structure of the ouput is as instructed, assuming it was from software engineer team.
+- The structure of the ouput is as instructed, assuming it was from software engineer team.
-- all the dependencies are well managed - here we use `requirements.txt` and `Dockerfile`
+- All the dependencies are managed, make the experiment repeatable - here we use `requirements.txt` and `Dockerfile`

-- the script has been successfully deployed and internal user can see the results
+*MILESTONE 2: Make it right*
+- Thousands of resume are collected and labeled
+- Accuracy metric is defined and measured against labeled resume
+- Set goal to increase accuracy metric over time
+- Unit test & CI/CD are developed

+*MILESTONE 3: Make it fast*
+- P95 do not go beyond 4 seconds given a higher target accuracy.
+- Handle thousands of requests per second

+*MILESTONE 4: Make it again*
+- Extend to new languages

 Ability to handle load and response quickly will be based on
 (1) Lean code (2) System design.
 The code for this first version is far from being lean and optimal, however we can discuss system design and how to scale this service with tools such as Kubernetes.

+Currently the respose is below 4 seconds; however, the accuracy is still very low.

 ## About accuracy
 To quantify accuracy metric, I suggest we use a custom metric as follows: